NomicFoundation/hardhat/docs/getting-started/README.md

 ```
 $ npx buidler
-Buidler version 1.0.0
+Buidler version 1.3.3

 Usage: buidler [GLOBAL OPTIONS] <TASK> [TASK OPTIONS]

 GLOBAL OPTIONS:

   --config            A Buidler config file.
   --emoji             Use emoji in messages.
-  --help                Shows this message.
+  --help              Shows this message, or a task's help if its name is provided
+  --max-memory        The maximum amount of memory that Buidler can use.
-  --network             The network to connect to. (default: "buidlerevm")
+  --network           The network to connect to.
   --show-stack-traces Show stack traces.
+  --verbose           Enables Buidler verbose logging
   --version           Shows buidler's version.

 AVAILABLE TASKS:

-  accounts      Prints a list of the available accounts
+  accounts  Prints the list of accounts
   clean     Clears the cache and deletes all artifacts
   compile   Compiles the entire project, building all artifacts
   console   Opens a buidler console
   flatten   Flattens and prints all contracts and their dependencies
   help      Prints this message
+  node      Starts a JSON-RPC server on top of Buidler EVM
   run       Runs a user-defined script after compiling the project
   test      Runs mocha tests

 To get help for a specific task run: npx buidler help [task]
 ```